It’s true. Vice President Kamala Harris didn’t need to travel to Rhode Island on Wednesday.

 Or you listen to Eugenio Fernandez, a Providence kid who somehow quadruple-majored at the University of Rhode Island, then got a graduate degree from Harvard, and came back to start a community pharmacy called Asthenis, confidently explain to Harris and our congressional delegation that one of the top things his patients need is access to reliable information to make health decisions.

-Or you hear Sterling Clinton Spellman, a Black woman who founded Incred-A-Bowl, discuss her plans to hire 2,500 “hard to employ” individuals, like the formerly incarcerated, as part of a nationwide expansion of her food businesses.
+Or you hear Sterling Clinton-Spellmancq, a Black woman who founded Incred-A-Bowl, discuss her plans to hire 2,500 “hard-to-employ” individuals, like the formerly incarcerated, as part of a nationwide expansion of her food businesses.

 A day with real people who run real businesses talking about the challenges they face and how the government might be able to make things just a little bit easier on them.

-Harris’ mission for the day was to tout President Joe Biden’s $2.3 trillion American Jobs Plan and the $1.8 trillion American Families Plan, two massive spending packages that cover everything from infrastructure and manufacturing to child care and free community challenge.
+Harris’s mission for the day was to tout President Biden’s $2.3 trillion American Jobs Plan and the $1.8 trillion American Families Plan, two massive spending packages that cover everything from infrastructure and manufacturing to child care and free community challenge.

 But her real job on Wednesday was to listen.

 She heard two-minute pitches from entrepreneurs like Fernandez and Spellman during a visit to the Social Enterprise Greenhouse, a business incubator that focuses on startups that want to create positive social change.
 She and Spellman had a particularly engaging conversation about what it will take to get more businesses to hire workers who might not all have glamorous LinkedIn profiles.